Pillar 3 Disclosure

 VR has a Remuneration Policy which applies to the remuneration of all staff, including the two Executive Directors and the Compliance/MLRO incumbent (VR’s Remuneration Code staff), Approved Persons (CF30’s) and all other permanent staff.

-VR operates a Remuneration Committee (Remco) comprising two Directors of the VR Board, both of whom are employees and Directors of Ravenscroft.
+VR operates a Remuneration Committee (Remco) comprising two Directors of the RL Board, both of whom are employees and Directors of Ravenscroft and the CEO of VR.
 Remco normally meets two times per year, or more frequently if required, in order to fulfil the Committee’s obligations and duties.